Building a Rich Content Experience on Shopify

 - Target specific categories and articles with specific design templates

-So for example, take the Boardmaker Getting Started page located at https://goboardmaker.com/blogs/knowledge-base/software-personal
+For example, take a look at the Boardmaker Getting Started page.

 Looking at the page, what you’re seeing at the top is the total content for the blog post consisting of a single paragraph of text, and an image to the right.
 On the bottom of the page is a sub-nav.
 Inside each of the sub-navs, behind the scenes we are iterating through articles that belong to the sub-blogs of “Learning Resources”, “User Guides & Tutorials” and “Support Articles.”
 The result is a seamless content-rich portal that one wouldn’t normally associate with Shopify.
 This was possible because of our application replatforming and upgraded user experience.